Spider-Man in film: Spider-Man (2002)

 Columbia began developing Spider-Man after their rights acquisition in 1999.
-They appointed Sam Raimi as director in January 2000, from a raft of candidates due to his enthusiasm for the source material.
+Sam Raimi was not an immediate favorite to direct the film, but producers appointed him director because they were impressed with his enthusiasm.
 Screenwriter David Koepp was hired to write the Spider-Man script, expanding on ideas introduced in Cameron's treatment.
 The script was revised under Scott Rosenberg and again by Alvin Sargent to improve dialogue.
-Columbia signed Tobey Maguire to a three-picture, $3–4 million pay-or-play contract as Peter Parker in July 2000, with greater compensation for subsequent films.
+Columbia signed Tobey Maguire to a three-picture, $3–4 million pay-or-play contract as Peter Parker in July 2000, which stipulated greater compensation for subsequent films.
 Maguire was Raimi's preferred choice based on his performance in The Cider House Rules (1999).
-Leonardo DiCaprio, Freddie Prinze Jr., Heath Ledger, Zach Braff, Scott Speedman and Wes Bentley were among the actors Columbia considered to star.
-Spider-Man explores Parker's struggles adapting to his newfound superpowers, which he acquires from the bite of a genetically engineered spider.
-After the death of his uncle Ben (Cliff Robertson), Parker vows to contain crime in New York, climaxing in a confrontation with the Green Goblin (Willem Dafoe).
+Leonardo DiCaprio, Freddie Prinze Jr., Heath Ledger, Scott Speedman and Wes Bentley were among the actors Columbia considered to star.

+Spider-Man explores Peter's struggles adapting to his newfound superpowers, which he acquires from the bite of a genetically engineered spider.
+After the death of his uncle Ben (Cliff Robertson), Peter vows to contain crime in New York, climaxing in a confrontation with the Green Goblin (Willem Dafoe).
 Spider-Man was shot from January to June 2001, and released in May 2002 after Sony extended the post-production schedule.
-It was the third highest-grossing film of 2002, grossing over $825 million globally.
-At the 75th Academy Awards, Spider-Man was nominated for Best Visual Effects and Best Sound.
+It emerged as the third highest-grossing film of 2002 with $825 million globally, and was nominated for Best Visual Effects and Best Sound at the 75th Academy Awards.
+Spider-Man was a catalyst in the rise of superhero film and greatly influenced Hollywood conception of superheroes.

 Spider-Man 2 (2004)

 A sequel to Spider-Man was announced by Columbia in April 2002.
 The studio re-hired most of the filmmaking crew responsible for the creation of the original film.
-Koepp, Alfred Gough, and Miles Millar conceived a draft that Michael Chabon reworked into the screenplay, itself modified further by Raimi, his brother Ivan Raimi, and Sargent.
+The completed script coalesced from a draft conceived by Koepp, Alfred Gough, and Miles Millar, with Sargent credited as the lead screenwriter.
 Maguire received an upfront salary of $17 million after months of negotiations for a new contract.
 The actor complained of persistent pain in his back sustained while shooting Seabiscuit (2003), and Columbia fired him as they considered his behavior disruptive.
 The studio reversed its decision when Ronald Meyer, the then-president of Vivendi Universal and Maguire's father-in-law, intervened.

 The Spider-Man 2 plot was partially inspired by the "Spider-Man No More!" story arc in The Amazing Spider-Man comics.
-Parker's powers become impotent as a result of strife in his daily life, forcing him to repudiate his duties as Spider-Man.
+Peter's powers become impotent as a result of strife in his daily life, forcing him to repudiate his duties as Spider-Man.
 Meanwhile, his mentor Dr. Otto Octavius (Alfred Molina) conducts a nuclear experiment that corrupts the tentacled contraption fused to his spine and then his mind, transforming him into Doctor Octopus, a mad scientist committed to creating a fusion reactor to destroy New York.
 Filming occurred in 2003, and Spider-Man 2 premiered in theaters in June 2004.
 The film won Best Visual Effects at the 77th Academy Awards.